Happy Chanukah or "Eating Chinese Food on Christmas"

 December 23, 2011

 A Collectors' Guide to Judaica(Affiliate link) has an interesting selection of historical pieces with informative text.
 (It only has a few 20th-century pieces of Judaica.)
+This book might be hard to find.

 Are you looking for images of contemporary Judaica that are not the generic gift store item?